Previous | Next | Home

 Multitasking and Resources

-An excellent discussion of the sophisticated relationship between processes and applications in Android, and the manner in which Android implements a multitasking experience on a limited device (and the contrast with the iPhone approach) may be found in the following links.
+Excellent discussions of the sophisticated relationship between processes and applications in Android, and the manner in which Android implements a multitasking experience on a limited device (and the contrast with the original iPhone and iPad approach, before Apple adopted many of Android's approaches to multitasking) may be found in the following links.

 As these discussions illustrate clearly, just because old applications appear in a list of "running apps" does not mean at all that those apps are either slowing the phone or draining the battery.

-Some lore is about on the internet that programs like Advanced Task Killer are important utilities for Android devices because the battery life can be extended by manually killing apps that are not currently being used.
-This is almost certainly a misconception---like much lore on the internet---fueled by the experience of some users with a few poorly written apps, by failure to appreciate that some quite marvelous devices on phones consume a lot of power when they are used, and some deliberate obfuscations by fans of certain multitasking-challenged smartphones.
 Android is built on a Linux kernel, which should be quite adept at managing its own resources---when is the last time that you worried that a Unix workstation needed your intervention in such matters?
-For further discussion of these issues I recommend all of which conclude that task killers generally do more harm than good when they are used to selectively kill tasks on an Android phone.
+For further discussion I recommend which conclude that task killers generally do more harm than good when they are used to selectively kill tasks on an Android phone.

-Of course, if an app on any smartphone is in the foreground and using power-hungry devices on the phone, battery life will be comparatively short.
-But that is primarily because of the laws of physics and the present status of battery technology, not the relative merits of computer operating systems.
+Of course, if an app on any smartphone is in the foreground and using power-hungry devices, battery life will be comparatively short.
+But that is primarily because of the laws of physics and the present status of battery technology, not the relative merits of computer operating systems, and is no justification for a task killer app, particularly because Android has its own quite-lethal automatic task killer, as we now discuss.

 Of particular importance for the Android programmer is the column marked "Killable" in the preceding table of lifecycle methods.
 As discussed above, Android implements multitasking on limited devices that may not have the hardware capability for normal multitasking.
 In such an environment, a major danger is that a device can suddenly be taxed for memory and fail catastrophically because of an out-of-memory exception if it cannot remedy this situation quickly.
 Android deals with this by reserving the option to kill processes brutally and without warning---not allowing those processes to execute another line of code---thus allowing the kernel to quickly reclaim the freed resources.
 (See the particularly clear discussion of these issues by Dianne Hackborn in Multitasking the Android Way.)